Armenia travel advice

 Armenia - Take normal security precautions

-Avoid all travel to Nagorno-Karabakh and the surrounding areas due to the tense political situation and the risk of armed conflict.
-Canada’s ability to provide consular services in the area is extremely limited.
+Avoid all travel to to the following areas due to the volatile security environment and the risk of armed conflict:

-Avoid all travel to within 5 km of the border with Azerbaijan due to the unpredictable security situation and the risk of armed conflict.
+Avoid non-essential travel to within 1 km of the border with the Azerbaijani Autonomous Republic of Nakhchivan due to the risk of armed clashes.

 Safety and security